seanvree/homepage/README.md

 ## LIVE Search Usage:

 To go to a site, enter the corresponding key.
-To view the available sites and their keys, press `?`.
+To view the available sites and their keys, press `?` (NOTE: the Help menu only appears on desktop browsers).
 If your input doesn't match any of the commands, a generic Google search will be triggered.
 For example:

 - Entering `r` would redirect you to [www.reddit.com](https://www.reddit.com).